RNA Automation: Specialist handling

 RNA are the sole agents in the UK and Ireland for the SVIA range of Vision Guided Robotic Systems.
 All systems have a Robotic arm for handling and manipulating the product, a camera system, and share the same PC-based control system and are, in most cases, integrated with a standard ABB robot controller.

 RNA, alongside camera specialists Machine Vision Technology, has developed a tablet inspection system to inspect and sort tablets up to and over 1000 parts per minute.
 The specification of a tablet inspection system is as follows:

 A 600mm diameter vibratory bowl feeder in stainless steel and a variable speed controller.
 A speed of 800–1000 tablets per minute Outputs onto a conveyor with a reject sort facility.
-With up to four double-speed progressive scan cameras and lighting mounted along the conveyor, A high-speed PC with a 17-inch LCD display mounted in a SS enclosure.
+With up to four double-speed progressive scan cameras and lighting mounted along the conveyor, A high-speed PC with a 17-inch LCD mounted in a SS enclosure.
 The system is designed to meet pharmaceutical standards The software complies with FDA requirements.
 All documentation is to CFR 21 pt.
 11, with the fully validated version option.